valenpendragon/combat-modeler/ReadMe.md

 The tables require a specific order of items in the title, each separated by a single space.
 Unless specified otherwise, the item is required.

-1. Combat Role
+1. Combat Roles
-2. Combat Role Variant (optional, active if table exists)
+2. Combat Role Variations (optional, active if table exists)
-3. Combat Stance
+3. Combat Stances
 4. Action or Targeting

 Both an Action and a Targeting tables for each combination of combat role,